 The event will be held on Saturday, 9 December 2017, 7pm-10pm at The Joyden Hall, Bugis+ .

 Your donation can help make a difference in someone's life.

 About The Charity

-Today, the Fund runs over 100 patient-centred programs, disbursing more than $2 million each year for its activities.
-We support over 2,500 needy patient cases, especially the elderly and those who fall between the gaps of the system, and are unable to receive help from traditional charitable agencies.
-Our charity is unique in that it centres on helping those who cannot or do not receive adequate or timely help in the community.
+Today, our Charity runs more than 100 patient-centred programmes, disbursing more than $2 million each year for the Charity's activities.
+We support over 2,500 needy patient cases, especially the elderly and those who fall through the cracks of the system, and those who are unable to receive help from traditional charitable agencies.